LoreDOTexe/FactionsUI/README.md

 # FactionsCUSTOM

-A factions plugin enabling the server owner to customize just about everything -- from the name of the command itself to the way /f top is decided!
+##What is FactionsCUSTOM?
+FactionsCUSTOM is a factions plugin, but that's not all.
+It is also a teams plugin, a guilds plugin, a clans plugin, or whatever else you want the command to be called!
+You can customize everything from the command alias to the help messages to enabling and disabling certain subcommands.
+Maybe you want to change how the top factions are calculated!
+No problem, this plugin has your back!

+###What are the features?
+FactionsCUSTOM